 3. Call routing

 If necessary, the IVR system can intelligently route the call to the appropriate destination within the organization.
-This might involve transferring the call to a specific agent, department, or forwarding it to voicemail.
-It often serve as an essential part of the ACD routing of a call center, which helps to route calls intelligently based on priority, agent skill levels, time of day, language preferences, and more.
+This might involve transferring the call to a specific agent, or department, or forwarding it to voicemail.
+It often serves as an essential part of the ACD routing of a call center, which helps to route calls intelligently based on priority, agent skill levels, time of day, language preferences, and more.

 4. Integration with backend systems